 Course options include a half day webinar or full day in-person training.
 CEU hours have been approved for State of Alaska Licensed Professional Counselors through October 2021.
 CEU hours for State of Alaska Licensed Clinical Social Workers have been approved through June 2020.
 Trauma 101 courses are taught by licensed clinicians at the Alaska Child Trauma Center.

 Please Note: During the COVID-19 pandemic, we are continuing to offer Trauma 101 trainings at organization’s requests.
 For more information, including associated training fees, please contact the Alaska Child Trauma Center’s Trauma Training Program Manager, Rozel Buzby at email@example.com or call (907) 762-2852.

 Meet our Trainers!

-Marissa Hanson, MSW, LCSW, Clinical Manager of Wrap-Around Services, Clinician and Trainer
+Marissa Hanson, MSW, LCSW, Director of Partial Hospitalization Program and Wrap-around Services, Clinician and Trainer

 Marissa Hanson, MSW, LCSW is a clinical manager and clinician at Alaska Behavioral Health.
 She has a Certificate in Interpersonal Trauma Studies and has been working with children and their families who have experienced trauma since 2010.
 Marissa provides trauma training and clinical consultation throughout Alaska.